mendix/docs/content/en/docs/refguide/modeling/mx-assist-studio-pro/mx-validation-assist.md

 The Validation Assist helps you build validation microflows in a more automated way using pre-built expressions.
 [Validation rules](/refguide/validation-rules/) are conditions that should be satisfied before an object is committed.
 There are different ways to [set up data validations](/refguide/setting-up-data-validation/) in Mendix.
 Building data validation in microflows is a manual and repetitive task and Validation Assist helps automate it.

-The main features of the Validation Assist are the following:
+The main features of the Validation Assist are as follows:

-* List of checks for all members which data type can be empty, for example, when a customer’s name is not filled in a form
+* List of checks for all members whose data type can be empty, such as when a customer’s name is left unfilled in a form
 * Prefilled dialog box with microflow and validation properties
 * Ability to extract validations as a sub-microflow
 * Ability to call an existing validation sub-microflow in a new validation microflow